MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 **Internal OneLake Shortcuts:**

 Internal OneLake Shortcuts allow you to reference data within existing Fabric artifacts.
-These artifacts include Lakehouses, Kusto DBs and Data Warehouses.
+These artifacts include Lakehouses, KQL Database and Data Warehouses.
 The shortcut can point to a folder location within the same artifact, across artifacts within the same workspace or even across artifacts in different workspaces.
 When you create a shortcut across artifacts, the artifact types don't need to match.
-For instance, you can create a shortcut in a Lakehouse artifact that points to data in Kusto DB artifact.
+For instance, you can create a shortcut in a Lakehouse artifact that points to data in KQL Database artifact.

 When accessing data through a shortcut to another OneLake location, the identity of the calling user will be utilized to authorize access to the data source of the shortcut*.
 This user must have “readAll” permissions on the source data.